-We loved the photos the community submitted in response to our last Downstream newsletter so we are asking for morel Please submit your favorite pictures from Encinitas, Leucadia, and South Carlsbad by tagging a photo on Facebook with #LWDPhoto or by

-Leucadia Wastewater District Newsletter Leaders in Environmental Protection, keeping our lagoons, beaches, and oceans clean and safe email to info@lwwd.org and we may feature your photo(s) in an upcoming social post or newsletter.
+We loved the photos the community submitted in response to our last Downstream newsletter so we are asking for more!
+Please submit your favorite pictures from Encinitas, Leucadia, and South Carlsbad by tagging a photo on Facebook with #LWDPhoto or by email to info@lwwd.org and we may feature your photo(s) in an upcoming social post or newsletter.
 We will give recognition to any photo we use in any of our postings or newsletters.
-Page 6